 The 7th generation of consoles (Wii, PS3, 360) was not an easy time for developers.
 Many were still getting used to the much higher cost of developing HD online games and wanted to find ways to squeeze as much profit out of titles as possible.
 One answer to this was the emergence of DLC and Capcom went all out in the worst way.

 The first DLC issue was with Marvel vs Capcom 3 with Jill Valentine and Shuma Gorath being announced DLC characters who were already on the disc.
 You only paid for a code to unlock them.
 This became an even bigger controversy with their next fighting game Street Fighter X Tekken.
-When SFXT launched it was found that an extra 12 fully finished characters were hidden away on the disk who were meant to be released as DLC alongside the Vita version of the game.
+When SFXT launched it was found that an extra 12 fully finished characters were hidden away on the disk that was meant to be released as DLC alongside the Vita version of the game.

 The wasn’t exclusive to fighting games.
 Asura’s Wrath, one of the better games Capcom published during this period actually had its ending hidden away behind a DLC paywall.
 Many gamers thought Capcom came off as greedy as they were basically sectioning content that was already made just so they can sell it for more cash.